DirtyHairy/r77-firmware-ng/README.md

 # What is this?

-This a an attempt to update and rework the Retron 77 firmware sufficiently to get SDL2 and Stella 6 running.
+This is an attempt to update and rework the Retron 77 firmware sufficiently to get SDL2 and Stella 6 running.
 It is built from the official Hyperkin [source drop](https://www.hyperkin.com/r77) (v0.6.2) and includes the changes made by Remowilliams that constitute the community firmware image on